 - Set alerts for upcoming bank exams & job requirements in order to obtain general information about the specific banking organization you’re applying for.

-- To get an idea about the possible cutoffs and required scores, you can refer to previous year’s results.
+- To get an idea about the possible cutoffs and required scores, you can refer to the previous year’s results.
 Such an analysis will help you determine the right score you need to achieve in order to qualify for the final round interviews.

-You can’t take Bank Entrance Exams lightly and must prepare thoroughly before hand to secure high scores.
+You can’t take Bank Entrance Exams lightly and must prepare thoroughly beforehand to secure high scores.
 With some practice, proper planning and referring to necessary books, you can easily clear the bank exams with flying colours.